Massachusetts’s Teen Driver’s License and Insurance Requirements

 Driving outside of the curfew or driving without a proper supervisor is considered a driving-without-a-license violation.
 In addition to the criminal penalties, the learner's permit will be suspended for 60 days for a first offense, 180 days for a second offense, and one year for a third offense.
 After the suspension, the driver must reapply and re-test to have his or her permit reinstated.
 Also, after a second offense violation, the learner's permit cannot be reinstated until the teen completes an educational course designed to encourage "attitudinal changes."

 Before taking the driving test, the applicant and parent or guardian must sign the application and show completion of a certified driver's education course.
-This course must include 18 hours of driving instruction, six hours observing other students driving, 12 hours of actual driving, substance-abuse education.
-The parent of the applicant must also attend at least two hours of the class, including the substance abuse education.
+This course must include 18 hours of driving instruction, six hours observing other students driving, 12 hours of actual driving, and substance abuse education.
+The parent must also attend at least two hours of the class, including substance abuse education.
 The applicant must additionally provide a driving log (signed by a parent or guardian) certifying that the teen has completed at least 40 hours of supervised driving time.
 This requirement is reduced to 30 hours if the applicant has completed a driver skills development program.

 The junior license authorizes the teen to drive unsupervised but with some restrictions.
 For the first six months, the driver cannot transport any non-family member passengers under the age of 18.
-This restriction is waived if the teen is supervised by an adult who is at least 21 years old and has held a driver's license for at least one year.
-A violation of this restriction will result in a 60-day suspension for a first offense, a 180-day suspension for a second offense, and a one-year suspension for a third offense.
-Second and subsequent offenses require the completion of a program that encourages attitudinal changes before reinstatement.
+This restriction is waived if the teen is supervised by an adult who's at least 21 years old and has held a driver's license for at least one year.

 All drivers under the age of 18 are prohibited from using a cellular phone while operating a vehicle.
 Violators face the following penalties:

-• A first offense results in a $100 fine and 60-day license suspension.
+• A first offense results in a $100 fine and a 60-day license suspension.

-• A second offense results in a $250 fine and 180-day license suspension.
+• A second offense results in a $250 fine and a 180-day license suspension.

-• A third offense results in a $500 fine and one-year license suspension.
+• A third offense results in a $500 fine and a one-year license suspension.

 • bodily injury protection of $20,000 per person and $40,000 per accident